“Boss! Hey, Boss! A little help, here! Boss, boss, boss!”

 All the demons in that nest are thrashing over the ground, twisting and jerking like they’re all having a seizure.
 And they’re clearly in pain.
 They keep screeching and moaning, until their bodies all abruptly burst apart and turn into black mist.

 Did all those demons just spontaneously turn into… clouds of blood?

 I watch in fascinated horror as half a dozen black clouds drift through the air, despite the total lack of wind, upward to the dark sky.
-All those black clouds of demon blood meet each other in midair and merge, then quickly disappear into the darkness, presumably merging with the black clouds covering the sky, far above.
+All those black clouds of demon blood meet each other in midair and merge, then quickly disappear in the darkness, presumably flowing into the black clouds covering the sky, far above.

 “Did you see that?”
 I ask in a hushed voice.
 “What on earth was that?”

 With the demons that were threatening us now gone to the last, the Major slowly lowers us back down to the ground, her gaze still fixed on the black sky.

 We stand there in the middle of the deserted demon nest, watching the sky silently, as if waiting for something.
 I wonder if I should try to say something, but the Major doesn’t look like she wants to talk.
 She’s still scowling at the sky.
 So I keep my silence, as well.

 It’s only several minutes later that the black clouds start to diverge and the sky returns to its usual blue, with tufts and trails of a more natural white slowly drifting across it, like any other day.

 Blinking, as if I’m waking up from a long sleep, I glance left and right around us, but of course, the disappeared demons didn’t return.
 Their absence is the most definite proof that all this wasn’t just a dream.